 Yes.
 North Carolina is an employment-at-will state where you can be fired for good reason, bad reason or no reason at all.
 It does not matter whether the ALE officer says you can bring the alcohol or not as your employer can fire you either way.

 I am an employee in NC who has injured a toe and have received a doctor's note to "avoid prolonged periods of standing" at work for 1 week.
-My employer has told me I cannot come into work all week because of this, even though many of my job duties include working at a desk where no standing is...
+My employer has told me I cannot come into work all week because of this, even though many of my job duties include working at a desk where no...
 Read more »

 Employers in this state are not required to honor doctor's notes or change, modify or remove any job duty due to a health/medical condition unless same is covered by the FMLA or the ADA.
 It is hard to tell if your situation is covered by either law from these facts, but my guess is that it is not.